Sustainability

 Our Philosophy

-Our vision was to create a sustainable resort, remaining respectful to the environment by using renewable raw materials, these are recyclable materials which help in reducing greenhouse gas emission and pollution.
-We felt lucky to be in Laos and able to use teak wood and one of the fastest growing renewable biomass materials, bamboo.
+Our vision was to create a sustainable resort that remains respectful to the environment.
+We achieve this by using renewable raw materials that contribute to the reduction of greenhouse gas emissions and pollution.
+We consider ourselves fortunate to be located in Laos, where we have access to teak wood and bamboo, one of the fastest-growing renewable biomass materials.

-In our efforts to protect the environment and remove ‘single use’ plastics, guests are provided with a refillable hot/cold water bottle and a bamboo toothbrush.
-All bathroom amenities are completely natural and environmentally friendly, a commitment which extends throughout the resort to our housekeeping and laundry.
+In our ongoing efforts to protect the environment and eliminate the use of single-use plastics, we provide guests with a refillable hot/cold water bottle and a bamboo toothbrush.
+All bathroom amenities at The Namkhan are completely natural and environmentally friendly, which extends throughout the resort to our housekeeping and laundry practices.

-We are doing our best to be the change we all long to see by reducing what need, reusing what we can, and composting wherever possible, working towards a zero waste future.
+We are doing our best to be the change we all long to see by reducing what we need, reusing what we can, and composting wherever possible, as we work towards a zero-waste future.

 Environmental Preservation

 Being mindful of the large amount of water consumption in farming and hotel resorts, we wanted to do as much as possible to ensure minimal environmental impact.
-As an organic farm our soil is more efficient at retaining moisture and as we use zero pesticides, we can be sure we are not releasing harmful contaminants into earth.
-We source our water from the Nam Khan River to irrigate our crops and installed septic tanks with a coal and sand layering system to clean our waste water before discharging back to the river.
-An underground water system was sourced for all other use.
+As an organic farm, our soil is more efficient at retaining moisture.
+Additionally, we prioritize the use of zero pesticides, ensuring that harmful contaminants are not realised into the earth.
+To further our sustainability efforts, we source our water from The Nam Khan River to irrigate our crops.
+Moreover, we have installed septic tanks with a coal and sand layering system to clean our wastewater before discharging it back into river.
+For all other purposes, we have implemented an underground water system.

 Community & Education

-We understand sustainability extends further than products and materials and are committed to help our local community offering school educational days and workshops.
-We employ more than 40 people from surrounding villages and cover healthcare costs for all employees.
-Many employees live onsite within staff quarters and all have the opportunity to further develop skills in their area of interest.
-We provide English classes and management opportunities.
+We understand that sustainability extends further than products and materials and are committed to help our local community by offering school educational days and workshops.
+We employ more than 60 people from surrounding villages and cover healthcare costs for all of our employees.
+Many of our staff live onsite within staff quarters and all have the opportunity to develop skills in their area of interest further.

-As much as we teach the people about the best of our world, we are also keen to learn from them and their traditions, which is why we welcome farmers from other provinces to exchange skills and practices so we all keep growing together.
+While we strive to share our knowledge with the local community, we also recognize the importance of learning from them and respecting their traditions.
+That’s why we welcome farmers from other provinces to exchange skills and practices so that we can all keep growing together.